Integrated Careers and Academics

 A Lesson A Day can reduce class downtime by filling a few minutes with effective learning materials.
 By setting aside only 10 or 15 minutes, you can have students apply academic activities to real jobs.
 The career academic lessons in A Lesson A Day can be used when students finish assignments quickly, when you need to fill a few minutes, or when compiling materials for substitute teachers.
 A Lesson A Day is popular as a bell ringer, also.

 A Lesson a Day is flexible and especially valuable for students with short attention spans.
 Lessons can be evaluated for a grade or as a project, and activities can be combined for longer time frames.
 All lessons are printable and reproducible.

 Your students at the upper elementary and middle school levels will profit from A Lesson A Day, which can be used as an individualized learning effort on teacher-directed lesson.

-A Lesson a Day comes in PDF on two CDs and can be stored on individual computers or a server.
-You may prefer individualized instruction or viewing through a projector or on a whiteboard.
-CD No. 1 contains math, science, and technology activities.
-CD 2 contains English, Communication, Ethics, and Social Studies activities.
+A Lesson a Day comes in PDF on USB or online.
+Series I contains math, science, and technology activities.
+Series II contains English, Communication, Ethics, and Social Studies activities.